Button accordion: Newfoundland, Canada

 The button accordion is a primary melodic instrument in traditional Newfoundland music.

 Mexico & Texas, US

 The button accordion is very common in Tejano (Texas-Mexican) music.
 The two-row button accordion is very common, with some variation.
 Mexican norteño musicians prefer accordions with more vibrato, and Texan musicians favor less vibrato.
 The vibrato comes from tuning the reeds ever so slightly different from one another.

 Louisiana, US

 The button accordion arrived in Louisiana in the 1800s.
 It was a popular instrument with the Cajuns and the French-speaking creoles.
-Later, a new, higher quality version of the button accordion was made in Louisiana, which became and remained popular with Cajun and Zydeco players.
+Later, a new, higher-quality version of the button accordion was made in Louisiana, which became and remained popular with Cajun and Zydeco players.
 The Acadian tradition of southern Louisiana influenced some, such as Huddie "Leadbelly" Leadbetter.
-The button accordion was especially popular among African-Americans in Louisiana from 1880 to 1910.
-In some regions and groups, the diatonic button accordion is known as a 'windjammer'.
+The button accordion was especially popular among African-Americans in Louisiana from 1880 to 1910, who called it the windjammer, a name still in use.